 Darang Black Perspex Nixie Clock

 Later in 1967, Darang developed a new Digicron version aimed at the industrial market.
-This digital clock still used nixie display tubes and the decade counters were replaced by semiconductor logic driven from internal time source offering much better stability.
-A larger 30mm nixie tube was used for hours and minutes along with a 15mm for the seconds.
+This digital clock still used nixie display tubes and the decade counters were replaced by semiconductor logic driven from internal time source offering far greater accuracy and better stability.
+A larger 30mm nixie tube was used for hours and minutes along with a smaller 15mm for the seconds.

 Darang Digicron Nixie Clock